Global Sodium Consumption and Death from Cardiovascular Causes

 Researchers have found that in the year 2010, the consumption of sodium was 3.95g per day.
 The regional mean for this observation was ranged from 2.18 to 5.51 gram per day.
 In addition to this, in that year about 1.65 million annual deaths due to cardiovascular diseases have been registered.
-These all the disease was due to the intake of sodium above the pre decided reference level.
-It has also been reflected that about in low and middle income countries 84.3% of deaths were registered due to cardiovascular disease.
-About among total cardiovascular deaths across the world, 61.9% were males while 38.1% were female.
-In addition to this, the results of trial have also reflected that the level of above reference level sodium intake was highest inGeorgia and lowest in Kenya.
+These all the disease was due to the intake of sodium above the pre-decided reference level.
+It has also been reflected that in low and middle-income countries 84.3% of deaths were registered due to cardiovascular disease.
+Among total cardiovascular deaths across the world, 61.9% were males while 38.1% were female.
+In addition to this, the results of the l have also reflected that the level of the e reference level sodium intake was highest in rgia and lowest in Kenya.

 Mozaffarian, D., Fahimi, S., Singh, G.M.
 Micha, R., Khatibzadeh, S., Engell, R.E.
 Lim, R.